ronjoethomas/Image_Classifier/README.md

 # Image_Classifier
 Utilizing Deep learning to implement a basic image classifier

 Note: Need to download the dataset of cats and dogs in order to use.
-This can be any dataset of cats and dogs but you can use the one provided by udacity
+This can be any dataset of cats and dogs but you can use the one provided by a kaggle user https://www.kaggle.com/c/dogs-vs-cats/data .

 Run 'main' file if you only want to see the newly trained model working without the actual training part